Quick Answer: Web App Development Cost In 2026

 | DevOps/cloud engineer | Hosting, environments, monitoring, backups, deploy flow | Production systems with uptime expectations or compliance exposure |

-Timeline by Phase
+Timeline By Phase

 Timeline and cost move together because the same team capacity is being spent over time.
 A clear MVP can move quickly; a vague product with many stakeholders, unknown integrations, or unfinished data decisions needs discovery before development can be estimated responsibly.